-Dr Yaz’s expert advice on keeping sexually well when starting university
+Dr Yaz’s expert advice on keeping sexually well in the UK

 Whether your bedroom antics are a source of much despair, or your bed-hopping leads you to your soulmate, the NHS sexual health services are likely to be helpful to you.
-Here are 10 things you need to know about accessing care for your nether regions!
+Here are our top things you need to know about accessing care for your nether regions!

 Who can provide sexual health services and advice?